Sign Up For Our

 Prizes & Awards

-There will also be special judges awards and choreography awards.
+There will also be special judges awards and choreography awards, as well as various awards recognizing choreography, artistry, showmanship, technique and entertainment value.

 Scoring

 The manner and method of judging will be solely within the discretion of the judging panel.
-Score sheets will be available after awards and will be given only to the teacher/studio owner.
-Each routine will receive a taped critique from each judge.
-We are currently looking into using DVD critiques instead.
-Please check back.
+Each routine will receive a video critique from each judge.

 Awards are based on placement within your category and age group.